 A 3-day practical and interactive seminar focusing on current contract drafting, negotiating, best practice and related issues within the pharmaceutical, biotech and life sciences sectors

-In such a highly regulated industry, understanding the key challenges of negotiation and drafting an effective and watertight contract on an international level is a complex topic.
+In such a highly regulated industry and in these turbulent times, understanding the key challenges of negotiation and drafting an effective and watertight contract on an international level is a complex topic.
 It is vital that both legal counsel and commercial executives not only have the key skills and tactics to create a win:win scenario but also the knowledge to ensure any agreement is within the laws and regulations.
-The alternative is the exposure of the organisation to unnecessary risk and costly disputes.
+The alternative is the exposure of the organisation to unnecessary risk and costly disputes, especially with the complications of Brexit.

 Stephen Reese is a partner at Clifford Chance and advises clients on both contentious and non-contentious intellectual property matters including patents, trade marks, trade secrets and copyright.
 Stephen represents and advises a broad range of clients in relation to the protection, exploitation and enforcement of their intellectual property rights.
 With significant experience representing clients within the life sciences and technology fields, Stephen has acted on some of the most significant licensing transactions in the life sciences industry.
 Since 2010, Stephen has been listed as one of IAM’s Top 250 Patent Licensing specialists.